-Flat Patternmaking // Starts Sept 13
+Flat Patternmaking // 5 Weeks // Starts April 25

 You can create truly one-of-a-kind designs once you learn the basics of patternmaking!

 Skill Level: Intermediate to Advanced.
 You must have some experience working with other sewing patterns, making some garments, and understanding basic design changes or fit adjustments.
-Taking Sewing 301 beforehand (or having similar experience) is recommended.
+Taking Sewing 301 beforehand or having similar experience is recommended.